 You must keep track of courses you need for graduation, because the responsibility for meeting degree requirements is yours, not your advisor’s.

 You can find out who your advisor is through ULink.

 In order to have successful advising, keep in mind the following points:

-- Familiarize yourself with the Department of Communication section in the Undergraduate Bulletin.
+- Familiarize yourself with the Department of Communication courses.
+They are described in the Undergraduate Bulletin.

 Advising for First-Time Freshmen